 - rent or mortgage

 - utilities (TXU Energy, Direct Energy, Direct Energy PowerToGo, First Choice Power, Bounce Energy)

 For help with rent or utilities, applicants must qualify by phone by calling (972) 721-9181, Monday through Friday, between 9:00 a.m. and 3:30 p.m.
 Those receiving assistance are required to attend a money management training class.

 Irving Cares is a partnering agency.
 Residents work with a case manager to determine how much they are able to pay depending on their financial situation.

 Comprehensive Energy Assistance Program

-Dallas County Health & Human Services offers CEAP assistance weekly at Irving Cares.
+Dallas County Health & Human Services offers CEAP assistance at Irving Cares.
 The Comprehensive Energy Assistance Program (CEAP) is a utility assistance program.
 The program is designed to assist low income households in meeting their immediate energy needs.
 Dallas County HHS can assist with all utility vendors.